adnomus/adnomus-javascript-analytics/README.md

 ## Authentication

-Before performing any API call, you will have to set your authentication credentials. adNomus provides you the credentials.
-For the purpose of this tutorial we provide testing credentials.
+Before performing any API call, you will have to set your authentication credentials. adNomus provides you the credentials. **Please contact adNomus to receive your credentials before proceeding**.

 ```javascript